Skip to content

 A size chart can tell you where your waist measures.
 It cannot tell you how a waistband behaves during a Pilates roll-down, how fabric responds after 30 minutes of training, or whether a pair of leggings will still feel supportive by the end of a workout.

+The best activewear should move with you so naturally that you stop thinking about what you're wearing and start focusing on your workout, your errands, or wherever your day takes you.
 If you want activewear that actually fits your body, you have to stop evaluating it standing still.

 Why Size Charts Don't Tell the Whole Story